FelixLoether/Resizer/README.rst

 Image is a slight abstraction on top of PIL's Image class that abstracts loading images from various sources such as URLs.
-The Image class has all attributes and methods you would find on a PIL Image, but they return PIL Images instead of an instance of the Image object.
+The Image class has all attributes and methods you would find on a PIL Image, which return PIL Images instead of an instance of the Image object.

 Attributes